 The members of the Compensation Committee are Richard W. Carpenter, Bud Carter, William H. Keogler, Jr., Donald S. Moss, Walter W. Sessoms, and Neil H. Strickland, all of whom are independent directors.
 The primary function of the Compensation Committee is to administer the granting of stock options to selected employees of Wells Capital, Inc. (Wells Capital) and Wells Management Company, Inc. (Wells Management), our advisors, based upon recommendations from our advisors, and to set the terms and conditions of such options in accordance with the 2000 Employee Stock Option Plan.
-During 2004, the Compensation Committee did not hold any meetings, and no employee stock options were issued.
+During 2005, the Compensation Committee did not hold any meetings, and no employee stock options were issued under the 2000 Employee Stock Option Plan.